kkdai/webpic/README.md

 [WebPic]: A website image downloader to parse whole content on website and download and store all images.

-### Features:

 It shpport following features.

-#### Download all images from specific web URL
+- Download all images from specific web URL

-WebPic can download all images automatically and store in your PIC directory.
+    - WebPic can download all images automatically and store in your PIC directory.

-#### Daemon mode to monitor clipboard and download automatically.
+- Daemon mode to monitor clipboard and download automatically.

-WebPic support daemon mode as option in `-d`, it will monitor your clipboard.
+    - WebPic support daemon mode as option in `-d`, it will monitor your clipboard.

-#### Update parser file without rebuild binary.
+- Update parser file without rebuild binary.

-WebPic support you to update your parser setting directly without rebuild this application.
+    - WebPic support you to update your parser setting directly without rebuild this application.
 Please use command `webpic update` to update your parser directly without rebuild process.

 How to Install